 Interested in investing in Pennsylvania?
 Our friends at Clever Real Estate make it simple to connect with top-rated local agents from Keller Williams, RE/MAX, and other national brokers.
 Clever is a free, no-obligation agent matching service — you’ll get personalized introductions to as many agents as you like until you find the best one to advise you on your real estate investment journey.

-Best of all, buyers in Pennsylvania can get up to 0.5% cash back after closing, just for finding a great agent through Clever.
-In Pennsylvania, where the median price for a single-family home is $290,800, that's up to $1,450 in cash you can use for anything you want — no strings attached.
+Best of all, buyers in Pennsylvania can get cash back after closing, just for finding a great agent through Clever.
+In Pennsylvania, where the median price for a single-family home is $290,800, that’s cash back you can use for anything you want — no strings attached.

 1. The Best Place to Buy Rental Property in Pennsylvania: Philadelphia